Kile/Pylondocs/TypeScript.markdown

 ## TypeScript types

 TypeScript has 13 primitiv types of variables.
 Your code will run either way but it is **way** better to declare the type of variables for things like readability and bug fixing.
-The types are (https://www.typescriptlang.org/docs/handbook/basic-types.html here a more detailed overview):
+The types are ([here a more detailed overview over the types](https://www.typescriptlang.org/docs/handbook/basic-types.html)):

 **Number**: Any number, including negativs and point numbers (in other programing languages often called: floating point number, takes 2 bytes)